The Bankrate promise

 The risks of paying student loans with a credit card

-Using credit to cover regular expenses can pay off, but there are risks involved.
-Here are the major downsides you should know about before you pay your student loan bill with a credit card.
+Using credit to cover regular expenses can pay off, but there are risks involved, including:

 Losing money to fees